Lectionary reading

 Burn out

 A large part of my decision to change careers was this weariness and being tired.
-I’ve been back in Panama since 1996, practicing law since 2001 — and I cannot see this changing.
 Because every time honest public officials are employed, corrupt businessmen are on hand to corrupt them.
 And then we have a new round of corrupt officials.

-And so, while it is promised that we will each reap what we sow – and that the Divine gives power to the faint… I was done with practicing law in this environment.
+And so, while it is promised that we will each reap what we sow – and that the Divine gives power to the faint… I was done with practising law in this environment.

 28 Have you not known?
 Have you not heard?